waypaver/pushups/README.md

 This will install all node dependencies listed in package.json including: bower, gulp, and all gulp plugins.

+3. Now type: bower install

+This will install all frontend dependencies listed in bower.json into bower_conponents.
+You know in case you need to look at them or something.
+They have already been concatenated in vendor.min.js and vendor.min.css.

 You already have the Gulp config file aka gulpfile.js.
 I have configured it so you don't need to do anything it just works.

 ### Here's what you need to know to actually edit files and see them update HTML.